thecapitalistcycle/reproduction-schemes/ed-george-reading-notes.md

 2. Credit as well as gold commodity money.

-3. Prices moving with imbalances in stocks when there are imbalances between demand and supply flows.
+3. Prices potentially moving with imbalances in stocks if there were imbalances between demand and supply flows.

 4. Physical as well as monetary quantities.

-5. Multiple technologies.
+5. Multiple technologies (just linear input-output activities should do).

 6. Depreciation of fixed capital dominated by technological obsolescence.

-7. Minimum scale for each technology.
+7. Minimum scale for each technology (affine facets in linear programming).

 8. Demand for labor power dominated by competition with automation.